RaymondDoerr/emp/README.md

 **Images here**

 When installing the frame STLs, install them loose initially (just tight enough they don't fall out), you'll use the panels themselves to align the frame STLs in a future step.
-Please them in the same locations as the panel clips, just on the frame.
+Place them in the same locations as the panel clips, just on the frame.

 - corner_clip_panel.stl are placed in the 4 corners.
 - side_clip_panel.stl are placed on 3 of the 4 sides in the center.